TaylorSmith28/Hovercopter/README.md

 Using these Q and R matrix we obtained eigenvalues of -3.1725 and -168.8093.
 This corresponded to gain values of 2.9725 and 1.0139.

-Overall this system performed significantly better than we used our hand placed poles.
+Overall this system performed significantly better our hand placed poles.
 You can view our results for this here: [LQR Results](videos/lqr_placed.mov)

 ## Kalman Full Order Observer
 A Kalman full order observer can be used to estimate the next state variables from the inputs of a system.
 The full order observer was modeled in MatLab using the poles obtained using LQR.
 The K gain matrix was obtained: